Welcome to the Hobby!

 If you are coming from an FDM background this might give you a migraine.
 Don't worry, there are roughly 16 settings, this is not FDM printing.
 You won't have to go through thousands of minute factors to get your resin printer working.
 Making the switch to Resin Printing will be a piece of cake.

-5. Load up a USB stick and Top off Resin
+5. Load up a USB drive and Top the Resin Off

 Once you are done slicing.
 Save your file and copy it to a USB stick.